List of Hallmark Channel Original Movies (2000s)

-This is a list of television films produced for the cable network Hallmark Channel from 2000 to 2015 including its early years corresponding to the 2000–2007 period.
+This is a list of television films produced for the cable network Hallmark Channel in the 2000s including its early years corresponding to the 2000–2007 period.
 Such films are currently called Hallmark Channel Original Movies.

-Hallmark Channel: The early years

 The films listed between January 2000 and July 2001 were aired by the Hallmark Channel's predecessor, Odyssey Network.
 It was in the year 2000 that the uninterrupted stream of original holiday movies began.
 Both Hallmark Channel and Odyssey Network have been run by their parent company Crown Media.
 Hallmark Movie Channel, which launched in January 2004, showcased movies and miniseries for the next four years that already premiered on Hallmark Channel, Hallmark Hall of Fame and other third-party sources.
 Furthermore, this new and evolving sister channel would not receive measured TV ratings until 2008.